We have a range of practical resources to help you put the UN Bangkok Rules into practice.

 The Guidance Document and Index of Implementation are designed to assist stakeholders to work towards implementation of these Rules, other international standards and best practices.
 English, Russian, Arabic.

-A short illustrated guide to the Rules and what they say.
-English, Russian, Arabic.
+A short, illustrated guide to the Rules and what they say.
+English, Arabic, French, Georgian, Haitian Creole and Russian.

 Examines the specific challenges faced by girls in contact with the criminal justice system.
 A joint publication with the Inter-agency Panel on Juvenile Justice (IPJJ).
 (English only)